Updated: This post was originally published on May 12, 2017 and has been refreshed as of March 2, 2020.

-Controversial topic #1: Icing
+Controversial Topic #1: Icing

 Now, I am learning why.

-I encourage you to read RICE: The End of an Ice Age.
-Dr. Mirkin coined the term RICE in 1978.
+I encourage you to read “RICE: The End of an Ice Age.”
+Dr. Gabe Mirkin coined the term RICE in 1978.
 Now, he believes this:

-“Coaches have used my ‘RICE’ guideline for decades, but now it appears that both Ice and complete Rest may delay healing, instead of helping.” – Gabe Mirkin, MD, March 2014
+“Coaches have used my ‘RICE’ guideline for decades, but now it appears that both ice and complete rest may delay healing, instead of helping.” – Gabe Mirkin, MD, March 2014.

-Controversial topic #2: Dry Needling
+Controversial Topic #2: Dry Needling

-Controversial topic # 3: Self Myofascial Techniques
+Controversial Topic # 3: Self Myofascial Techniques

-Controversial topic #4: Use of Ultrasound as a Diagnostic Tool
+Controversial Topic #4: Use of Ultrasound as a Diagnostic Tool

 De Jesus et al (American Journal of Roentgenology.
 2009;192: 1701-1707) did a great meta-analysis of MRI, MRI arthrography, and Diagnostic US to detect rotator cuff tears.
 MRI and US were comparable in this analysis in detection of rotator cuff tears.
-More comparison studies need to be done on different areas of the body, but the thought of having a more portable, less expensive, less claustrophobic, just as reliable diagnostic seems pretty appealing in this day and age of our country’s health care system.
+More comparison studies need to be done on different areas of the body, but the thought of having a more portable, less expensive, less claustrophobic, just-as-reliable-diagnostic seems pretty appealing in this day and age of our country’s health care system.